-For most homes mold inspection may not be necessary.
-If the home is dry then normal mold growth should be well controlled already.
-For homes that are damp, wet or have had recent moisture issues such as any type of flooding either from heavy rains or broken plumbing pipes then mold inspection or mold testing should be considered.
+For most homes, residential mold inspections and testing may not be necessary.
+If the home is dry, then normal mold growth should be well controlled already.
+Home mold inspections in Chattanooga are a good idea for homes that are damp, wet or have had recent moisture issues such as flooding.

 The key to solving your mold issue is to control the source of the underlying excess moisture that allows the mold to flourish.

 HomePro Inspection Inc offers complete whole home mold inspection services in Chattanooga.
 Since mold is a common reaction to an excess uncontrolled moisture problem it is critical to locate the source and cause of the undesirable moisture.
 Typically, a complete residential mold inspection and testing would be conducted if you do not know where the source of the excess moisture is coming from or if you are unfamiliar with the home, such as a home you are considering purchasing.
 A limited mold inspection works well if you know the source of the undesirable moisture and have seen apparent mold growth on moisture damaged areas.
 Roger Williamson of HomePro Inspection Inc, a home mold inspection company in Chattanooga, can help you decide which type of mold inspection is best for you.

 Molds are neither plants nor animals.
 They are part of the kingdom Fungi.
 Molds are organisms that are found both outdoors and indoors.
 Molds are a necessary part of the natural environment we live in and play a vital role in our ecological system by breaking down and digesting organic material.
 However, a home inspection by a trusted mold inspection company in Chattanooga like HomePro can give your home an added layer of protection.